31 Best Gluten-Free Restaurants in San Francisco in 2026

 What to Order

-Start your weekend at this gluten-free restaurant in San Francisco with the McBiscuit: a fluffy, gluten-free biscuit sandwich layered with egg and cheddar.
-Add bacon or ham for the full experience.
-Grab a few extra treats to-go; you’ll thank yourself later.
+Start your weekend at this gluten-free restaurant in San Francisco with a fresh bagel.
+Options include plain, sesame and chocolate chip.
+Grab a few sweet treats to-go as well; you’ll thank yourself later!

 Mariposa Baking Company | One Ferry Building, Shop 32, San Francisco, CA 94111 | $